Information for Faculty and Staff

 - Indoors: Anyone entering a building is required to put on a mask or facial covering prior to entering the building and to continue to wear a mask or facial covering in common areas such as elevators, lobbies, hallways, bathrooms, when traveling around the building and working in shared spaces.
 Masks and facial coverings are required in common areas of academic buildings, office buildings, residence halls, dining halls, and community gathering spaces across campus.
 Facial coverings or masks can be removed when alone in an office or dorm room or when eating/drinking but must always be available in case circumstances change.

 Note: Make sure your facial covering covers your nose and mouth.
 Wash your cloth facial covering often.
-Have 3-4 coverings available to use.
+It is recommended that you have 3-4 coverings available to use.
 Students and employees are expected to supply their own facial coverings.
 A limited number of face shields have been purchased and can be requested by placing a work order and citing one of the reasons below that necessitate the use of a face shield rather than cloth mask.

-Click here to visit the CDC website for additional mask guidance.
+Click here to visit the VDH website for additional mask guidance.

-- Care for your own health.
-Stay at home if you are not feeling well and experiencing any symptoms.
-If you begin to feel ill at work, inform your supervisor and leave as soon as possible.
+- Stay at home if you are not feeling well and experiencing any symptoms.
+If you begin to feel ill at work, inform your supervisor and/or HR and leave

 - Anyone deemed to be medically vulnerable or who has a chronic medical condition is encouraged to consult with their primary healthcare provider prior to returning to work.
 They should seek counsel from both their supervisor and Human Resources if they feel they cannot perform their job safely or need accommodations to be able to perform their job safely.
 If this is the case, please contact Emilie Marcotte in Human Resources at firstname.lastname@example.org.